TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. versionadded:: 3.2

-This class provides a simple synchronization primitive for use by a fixed number of threads that need to wait for each other.
+This kundi provides a simple synchronization primitive for use by a fixed number of threads that need to wait for each other.
 Each of the threads tries to pass the barrier by calling the :meth:`~Barrier.wait` method and will block until all of the threads have made their :meth:`~Barrier.wait` calls.
 At this point,